The liner inside your chimney plays a vital role in keeping your fireplace safe and efficient.

 If your home passed code inspection, chances are it already has a flue liner installed.

-However, if you fear yours is damaged or missing, it’s important to consult with a professional service service to get the issue resolved promptly.
+However, if you fear yours is damaged or missing, it’s important to consult with a professional service to get the issue resolved promptly.

 Are Unlined Chimneys Safe?